 This will show you what devices are currently paired and from here you can see if your remote is connecting.
 In my case when fiddling with the batteries my remote would appear here for a few minutes then disappear.

 If all else fails, you can get an official Amazon Fire TV Remote replacement.
-But let’s try and fix that remote first!
+But first, let’s try and fix that remote!

 I took a flat head screwdriver and gently scraped the connectors of the Remote at each end.
 Wiping the residue off with a dry cloth as I scraped.
 The connector should look shiny and new again at the end of this process.
 I placed the batteries back in and the remote connected again straight away.

 Great news, I’ve had no problems with the remote since and I guess the moral of the story is sometimes you get what you pay for… utter crap leaky batteries this time around.

 Repairing Fire TV Quick Tips